 Social Investment Fund Team SIF@rsfsocialfinance.org 415.561.3900 what would you like us to do with the interest earned on your investment?
 Accrue it and add it to my investment balance.
 Pay it to me each quarter.
 If you do not make a selection, the interest will accrue.
-Would you like any portion of the interest to be gifted to RSF Social Finance, Inc. to support its work?
-Yes, gift 100% of interest earned to support RSF's charitable work.
-Yes, gift 50% of interest earned to support RSF's charitable work.
-Farnings aifted to RSE Social Finance Inc. are charitable donations and may be tax deductible
+Would you like any portion of the interest to be donated to RSF Social Finance, Inc. to support its work?
+Yes, donate 100% of interest earned to support RSF's mission.
+Yes, donate 50% of interest earned to support RSF's mission.

+Interest Donated to RSF Social Finance, Inc. are charitable donations and may be tax deductible.